What Does 100 Billion Look Like

 Practice transparency and accountability: Be transparent about your financial dealings and hold yourself accountable for your actions.
 This will help you maintain the trust of your stakeholders and avoid potential conflicts of interest.

-By following these principles, you can ensure that your wealth is managed responsibly and used to create lasting value for yourself, your family, and the world.
+By following these principles, you can see to it that your wealth is managed responsibly and used to create lasting value for yourself, your family, and the world.

 FAQ: Frequently Asked Questions About Large Sums of Money